Gamefic

 How Scenes Work

 Each scene has a start and a finish.
 The start is executed at the beginning of the turn.
-The finish executes after the game engine receives player input.
+The finish is executed after the game engine receives player input.

 The scene’s finish is typically responsible for processing the input.
-In a text adventure, for example, the default scene will treat the input as a command to be performed by the player’s character.
+In a traditional text adventure, for example, the default scene’s finish will treat the input as a command to be performed by the player’s character.

 Scene Types